ShaneCurcuru/menotomymatters/_posts/2020-03-13-covid-libraries.md

 - [Book Ends](https://bookendswinchester.indielite.org/) in Winchester center appears open still
 - [Porter Square Books](https://www.portersquarebooks.com/) also offers free shipping on some orders
 - [Harvard Book Store](http://www.harvard.com/updates_on_covid-19) also offers free shipping, and is open reduced hours

+There are also several great online used bookstores that have great prices and selection - if you're desperate for new books, but don't want to pay Amazon or Barnes & Noble prices, check out [Better Worlds Books](https://about.betterworldbooks.com/) (a certified B corporation!), [Abe Books](https://www.abebooks.com/books/used-books.shtml), or [ALibris](https://www.alibris.com/books) for ideas.

 ## Other Great Resources?
 Send In Updates!